BCDevOps/bcdk/CONTRIBUTING.md

 Give branches a prefix based on the task type.
 The following branch prefixes are supported:

 - `docs/<name>`: Used for any documentation change
-- `feat/<name>`: Used for adding enhancments/features
+- `feat/<name>`: Used for adding enhancements/features
 - `bug/<name>`: Fixes a bug
-- `chore/<name>`: A chore task such as upgrading dependancies, folder cleanup etc
+- `chore/<name>`: A chore task such as upgrading dependencies, folder cleanup etc

 Custom branch names are acceptable for larger integrations.